ADAQ-SYM: Automated Symmetry Analysis of Defect Orbitals: Introduction

-There are many relevant properties to study, such as how the defect interacts with light.
-By analyzing symmetry of the defect orbitals and selection rules, one can deduce polarization of incoming and outgoing light.
-With symmetry analysis on the theoretical side, polarization specific PL measurements can be more accurately matched with simulated defects and orientation for single defects can be identified \cite{Davidsson_2020, PhysRevB.76.165205}.
+Symmetry-based characterization is a well-established practice in analyzing point defect systems to understand the selection rules determining the polarization of absorbed and emitted light, to better understand features of the electronic structure such as degeneracies, and in general help understand and explain the physics of defects.
+With symmetry analysis on the theoretical side, polarization specific PL measurements can be more accurately matched with simulated defects \cite{Davidsson_2020} and orientation for single defects can be identified \cite{PhysRevB.76.165205}.
 Before analyzing the orbitals, the point group symmetry of the crystal hosting the defect needs to be found.
 There are two broadly used codes for this, spglib \cite{togo2018textttspglib} and AFLOW-SYM \cite{Hicks:AFLOW-SYM}.
-We use AFLOW-SYM because of its reported lowest mismatch when finding symmetry for known crystals \cite{Hicks:AFLOW-SYM}.
+We use AFLOW-SYM because of its reported lowest mismatch when identifying space groups for known crystals from the Inorganic Crystal Structure Database (ICSD) \cite{Hicks:AFLOW-SYM}.
 In addition, there are several codes that calculate irreducible representations of bands but mostly with focus on topological insulators \cite{GAO2021107760, IRAOLA2022108226, LIU2021107993, MATSUGATANI2021107948}.
 Within quantum chemistry, one method to quantitatively analyse the symmetry of molecular orbitals is with continuous symmetry measures (CSM) \cite{doi:10.1021/ja00046a033, B911179D, C2CP41506B, Beevers2023}, which provide a numerical measure of how close molecular orbitals are to certain irreducible representations.
 Defect orbitals in the band gap are localized much like molecular orbitals, yet methods similar to CSM have not been applied to point defects in solid host materials.
 Presently, a common method of symmetry analysis of defect orbitals is visually inspecting an isosurface of the wave function and how it behaves under the symmetry transformations, this may be prone to human error especially for high symmetry structures, and is not applicable in high-throughput workflows.
-Another method of analyzing the symmetry is to describe the defect orbitals as a linear combination of atomic orbitals and manually carrying out the group theory \cite{PhysRevLett.101.226403, PhysRevMaterials.6.034601}.
-This method may be applicable in high-throughput, however, since the structure has already been relaxed with plane waves we focus on analyzing these directly without projecting to atomic orbitals.
+Another method of analyzing the symmetry is to describe the defect orbitals as a linear combination of atomic orbitals and performing a group theory analysis by making comparisons to basis functions of the character table \cite{PhysRevLett.101.226403, PhysRevMaterials.6.034601}.
+This method may be possible to automate, however, since the structure has already been relaxed with plane waves we focus on analyzing these directly without projecting to atomic orbitals.
 By omitting the projection we can keep all information present in the plane waves.